atb00ker/ansible-matrix-synapse/README.md

 # ansible-matrix-synapse

+**NOTE: Unmaintain it, there are better solutions available now and official docker images are available as well.**

 This code will install matrix-synapse on your server & get an certificates from `letsencrypt.org` for your domain, and set a cron job to renew the certificates.
 Optionally, Install and setup postgresSQL with matrix-synapse.